timojaask/AndroidHelper-macOS/README.md

 - See if I can make use of ADB `display-size` and `display-density` commands (https://developer.android.com/studio/command-line/adb)
 - Provide solutions for various setup issues: Installing and finding Android tools paths, things like apkanalyzer failing because either $JAVA_HOME is not set or using incompatible java
 - Add paralellize flag instead of having --parallel always on version.
+- Explore possibility of using Gradle Tooling API instead of command line tool: https://docs.gradle.org/current/userguide/third_party_integration.html#embedding The API is for Groovy and Kotlin, so this would require some tinkering to be usable in a Swift project probably.
+But it's definitely a better way forward than parsing command line tool output.

 ## Notes